nimit3/intact-challenge/README.md

 4. At last I have created a "conf.js" file.
 In that file I have written down capabilities(chrome), framework(jasmine), and the main test script file(policyFillupTestScript.js) that I want to execute using the protractor tool.

-For running this code in your machine, you only need to follow given below basic steps. step 1 - import his code step 2 - run the command "npm install" so all the dependancy can be downloaded step 3 - run the command "protractor conf.js"
+For running this code in your machine, you only need to follow given below basic steps. step 1 - import his code.

+step 2 - run the command "npm install" so all the dependancy can be downloaded.

+step 3 - run the command "protractor conf.js".